window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'UA-57765849-3');

 My symptoms have varied over the years.
 An example of these being that I have sometimes had my heart rate going arrhythmic, whilst also suffering from a low heart rate causing me to pass out.
 On many occasions my legs have felt as though they aren’t part of my body – the list goes on and getting “lurgies” has been known to send me down hill.

-Balancing my life and work is something I strive for.
-As I get older balancing my hormones, in conjunction with looking after my adrenal glands (HPA Axis) and ensuring my emotional health is stable, are all top priorities.
-As is a good vitamin and supplement program, in combination with a healthy diet and weekly B12 injections to keep my energy on track.
+Balancing my life and work is something I strive for and have learnt how to do with age.
+As I get older, balancing my hormones, in conjunction with looking after my adrenal glands (HPA Axis) and ensuring my emotional health is stable, are all top priorities.
+As is a good vitamin and supplement program, in combination with a healthy diet and B12 injections to keep my energy on track.

 The thing is that although I haven’t let my CFS/M.E. beat me, I have to admit that my health problems have definitely got the better of me from time to time, and I can’t get away from how my illness has sometimes (not all the time) affected all areas of my life over the years.

-However, I can’t get away from how much my being unwell has taught me.
-Through working in therapy, with mindfulness meditation, undertaking years of research, reading and exploration into self-knowledge, all this has been beneficial and paramount in maintaining my health.
+However, I can’t get away from how much being unwell has taught me.
+Working with my therapist, mindfulness meditation, being in nature and with my dogs, undertaking years of research, reading, and exploring self-knowledge have been beneficial and paramount in maintaining my health.

 That said, I am and always will be a work in progress!